-Having considered the above elements of the Energy Hierarchy, Developers should then look at how the remaining energy needs on site can be met through renewable and low carbon energy sources.
-Renewable sources of heating and power include ground, water and air source heat pumps, photovoltaics, solar thermal, biomass and wind (large and small scale).
-Heat pumps can also be used to provide cooling from the ground and water.
-In some cases, this can be combined with heating to provide seasonal storage of heat.
-Low carbon sources of heating include energy from waste processes and gas fired combined heat and power.
+9.29 Having considered the above elements of the Energy Hierarchy, proposals should then look at how the remaining energy needs on site can be met through renewable and low carbon energy sources.
+Renewable and low carbon sources of heating and power include ground, water and air source heat pumps, photovoltaics, solar thermal, biomass and wind (large and small scale).

-District heating is a key way to help deliver efficient, renewable and low carbon heat to residents.
-For new developments, priority is expected to be placed on how thermal energy can be delivered though heat networks.
+- Heat pumps can also be used to provide cooling from the ground water and air.
+In some cases, this can be combined with heating to provide seasonal storage of heat. - 9.30 Heat networks are a key way to help deliver efficient, renewable and low carbon heat to residents.
+For new developments, priority is expected to be placed on how thermal energy can be delivered through heat networks.
 With changes in climate it may be necessary to cool more buildings and so wherever possible cooling networks are expected to be used.